5th Infantry Division "Cosseria": Second Italo-Ethiopian War

 In preparation for the Second Italo-Ethiopian War the division was mobilized on 19 August 1935 with the 41st and 42nd infantry regiments and the 29th Artillery Regiment and shipped in September to Benghazi in Libya.
 In early January 1936 the division was shipped to Eritrea and moved to Adi Quala, where it guarded the supply lines of the Italian divisions fighting in Ethiopia.
 In March, it started to advance to Addi Onfito, reaching Axum in April 1936 and then continuing to the Adwa area.
 In September 1936 the division was repatriated.

 World War II

 On 25 March 1939 the division ceded all its regiments, except the 89th Infantry Regiment "Salerno", to the newly activated 37th Infantry Division "Modena".
 On the same date the V Infantry Brigade was dissolved and the 90th Infantry Regiment "Salerno" was transferred from the 1st Infantry Division "Superga" to the Cosseria.
-Furthermore the Cosseria raised the 37th Artillery Regiment and the division's three regiments - 89th and 90th infantry, 37th artillery - changed their names to "Cosseria".
+The same day the 89th and 90th infantry regiments changed their names to "Cosseria".
+On 3 September 1939, the depot of the 29th Artillery Regiment "Modena" in Albenga formed the 37th Artillery Regiment "Cosseria" for the division.